 The Au.D. program of study is designed to prepare students to meet the knowledge and skill areas required by the Audiology profession and its certifying organizations.
-The Au.D. requires a minimum of 54 credit hours of graduate-level course work in the areas of hearing science, audiology and communication disorders.
-A mandatory thesis research project requires a minimum of 9 credit hours of enrollment beyond the 54 core curriculum course work credits.
-In addition, up to 19 credit hours of supplementary seminars and workshops may be needed to fulfill the knowledge and skill requirements needed for professional certification.
-Up to 47 credit hours of practicum (including 28 credit hours for a clinical internship) may be taken to obtain the requisite clinical experience for certification.
-Therefore, a total of 152 credit hours may be required in a typical four-year Program of Study.
+The Au.D. requires a minimum of 50 credit hours of graduate-level course work in the areas of hearing science, audiology and communication disorders.
+Supplementary coursework may be needed to fulfill the knowledge and skill requirements needed for professional certification.
+A mandatory Auditory Doctoral Project requires a minimum of 9 credit hours of enrollment.
+In addition, completion of academic coursework to fulfill a minor (minimum 9 units) is required.
+A minimum of 12 units is required to complete the audiology clinical externship.
+Therefore, a total of 80 credit hours may be required in a typical four-year Program of Study.
 Further information can be found on the Au.D. website and on the Graduate Program Descriptions website.